benjamin-chan/MedicareProviderCharge/MedicareProviderCharge.md

 ```

 RCurl with https is being tempermental.
 Copy the dataset to the local folder and `read.table` from there.
 Read the entire dataset.
-Also read a MDC-DRG mapping table.
-This table comes from [CMS](http://www.cms.gov/Medicare/Medicare-Fee-for-Service-Payment/AcuteInpatientPPS/FY-2013-IPPS-Final-Rule-Home-Page-Items/FY2013-Final-Rule-Tables.html), [Table 5](http://www.cms.gov/Medicare/Medicare-Fee-for-Service-Payment/AcuteInpatientPPS/Downloads/FY_13_FR_Table_5.zip).
-Finally, create an MDC label table.

 ```r
 # url <-